 75 Years Old

-This annuity rates table is a handy guide to what the average, healthy male could expect to receive from an annuity at three different ages and with four separate pension pots.
+This annuity rates table is a handy guide to what the average, healthy individual could expect to receive from an annuity.

-However, it’s no substitute for speaking with a pensions expert and getting annuities advice, or requesting your own personalised annuity rates.
+However, it’s no substitute for speaking with an expert and getting annuities advice, or requesting your own personalised annuity rates.
 For that, use our Annuity Rates Calculator or give us a call on 02084327333.

 When you turn your pension pot into a retirement income, you’re allowed to take up to 25% of your pot as a tax-free cash lump sum.
 This is known in the jargon as your pension commencement lump.